Africa Health Research Training Programme – CREATE – PhD Programme – 2022-2027

 - Mental health.

-Applicants should be interested in spending extended periods of time at one of the Programme African Partner Institutions in Zambia, Zimbabwe, Ethiopia, The Gambia, and Uganda as part of their PhD, and will spend a minimum of 12 months in country.
+Applicants should be interested in spending extended periods of time at one of the Programme African Partner Institutions in Zambia, Zimbabwe, Ethiopia, The Gambia, and Uganda as part of their PhD, and will spend a minimum of 12 months and a maximum of 24 months in country.

 This is a full time, fixed term post (part-time equivalent is available) funded by The Wellcome Trust based at one of the partner/host institutions: The London School of Hygiene & Tropical Medicine, King’s College London, Queen Mary University of London, St George’s, University of London or Brighton and Sussex Medical School.
 Candidates accept that, if successful, they may be awarded a fellowship at any of the five partner institutions.

 This Programme is aimed at supporting health professionals who wish to undertake rigorous research training.
-Support is for three years (or part-time equivalent) and includes an NHS matched salary, research expenses, home rate tuition fees, and training and travel costs.
+Support is for three years (or part-time equivalent) and includes a matched salary, research expenses, home rate tuition fees, and training and travel costs.
 Applicants must be practising healthcare professionals and be registered with a national professional regulatory body in the UK/Republic of Ireland (eg – General Medical Council, Health and Care Professions Council).
-Medical graduates must be registered on a UK/Republic of Ireland specialist training programme or must be a registered GP.

-Appointments will be made to match an appointee’s current NHS salary (Junior Doctors/Dentists, GPs, nurses, midwives and allied health professionals (NMAHPS)) plus London allowance if applicable.
+Appointments will be made to match an appointee’s current NHS or applicable salary (Junior Doctors/Dentists, GPs, nurses, midwives and allied health professionals (NMAHPS)) plus London allowance if applicable.

 NMAHPS will be placed on the appropriate scale of their employing institution, and could be in the range of £39,304 to £44,634.
 Placement on the scales will be according to an appointee’s current salary, stage of training (if applicable) and transitional pay arrangements and will be subject to approval by the employing institution.